 1. Other associations are doing SEO

-If you have an organization that competes against you – or even an event that competes against yours – you should assume they are using SEO to gain an advantage in the marketplace.
+If you have an organization that competes against you – or even an event that competes against yours – your association can not ignore SEO and you should assume your competitors are using SEO to gain an advantage in the marketplace.
 There are free tools like UberSuggest that can help you understand where your competitors are ranking for specific keywords and phrases.
 It’s then your job to start strategizing on keywords that make sense for the topics you’d also like to rank for.

 2. SEO for associations is low cost